Bitwise-01/Enigma/README.md

 # Enigma
 Encryption Software

-# Key
+# Key & Inc
-It's used for decrypting.
-Save the key or memorize it, because without it you can't decrypt the message
+They are used for decrypting.
+Save them or memorize them, because without them you can't decrypt the message

 # Rules
 1) you can either read from a file (-f filname) or process a text (-m text), but not both at once.